romoraq/dsp/lessons/command_line/command_line_lecture.md

 This "changes directory" and makes the named directory our new working directory.

-> Question: How could we make sure that we moved?
+> Question: How could we make sure that we moved?.

+> Answer: We use `pwd`

 Let's get a few special things out of the way as well for command line.
 When we talk about folders, we don't always want to move "into" the next folder